kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 ## Acquiring an IP

-Since instances of the nginx controller actually run on nodes in your cluster, by default nginx Ingresses will only get static IPs if your cloudprovider supports static IP assignments to nodes.
-On GKE/GCE for example, even though nodes get static IPs, the IPs are not retained across upgrade.
+Since instances of the ingress nginx controller actually run on nodes in your cluster, by default nginx Ingresses will only get static IPs if your cloudprovider supports static IP assignments to nodes.
+On GKE/GCE for example, even though nodes get static IPs, the IPs are not retained across upgrades.

 To acquire a static IP for the ingress-nginx-controller, simply put it behind a Service of `Type=LoadBalancer`.

-First, create a loadbalancer Service and wait for it to acquire an IP
+First, create a loadbalancer Service and wait for it to acquire an IP:

 ```console
 $ kubectl create -f static-ip-svc.yaml